 Airbag

 One of the dangers of an avalanche is that it can pull you deep under the snow, making rescue a physical and time-consuming process.
-To help increase chances of survival, airbag packs include a bag that inflates to about 150 liters, allowing skiers to stay close to the surface rather than being sucked under (this is governed by the process of granular segregation, which states that larger objects will stay on top of a mixture while smaller objects will sink to the bottom).
-Additionally, airbags provide a barrier around the head and neck to guard against obstacles like rocks and trees.
-By nature, these packs are heavier, more expensive, and have limited capacities, but they're still common in heli-skiing, cat-skiing, lift-served backcountry skiing, or day-touring applications.
+To help increase chances of survival, airbag packs include a bag that inflates to about 150 liters, giving skiers a better chance to stay close to the surface rather than being sucked under (this is governed by the process of granular segregation, which states that larger objects will stay on top of a mixture while smaller objects will sink to the bottom).
+Additionally, airbags can help provide a protective cushion around the head and neck to attempt to help guard against obstacles like rocks and trees.
+By nature, these packs are heavier, more expensive, and have limited capacities, but they're still common in heli-skiing, cat-skiing, lift-served backcountry skiing, for professional avalanche workers, or day-touring applications.
 Additionally, some designs allow you to remove the airbag mechanism completely, which gives you the versatility of traveling with or without the extra load.

 Ski Backpacks (airbag)